JuliaMath/Interpolations.jl/docs/src/index.md

 ## Performant Example Usage

-The above use of `LinearInterpolation` is actually a short hand for a composition of `interpolate`, `scale`, and `extrapolate`.
+The above use of `linear_interpolation` is actually a short hand for a composition of `interpolate`, `scale`, and `extrapolate`.
 You may not need all of the the scaling and extrapolation features.